 In comparison with frequency-resolved optical gating (FROG), the SPIDER method has various advantages and disadvantages:

-- For long pulses, FROG is more convenient, since SPIDER would require a spectrometer with very high resolution, and an optical element with a huge amount of chromatic dispersion.
+- For long pulses, FROG is more convenient, since SPIDER would require a spectrograph with very high resolution, and an optical element with a huge amount of chromatic dispersion.

 - Both methods have variants which allow for single-shot measurements.